-The Society's inventory is recorded at the lower of cost or net realizable value.
+The society's inventory consists of goods held for sale, held for distribution at no charge, and for consumption to provide its services.
+It is recorded at the lower of cost, or net realizable value.
 Cost is determined by the first-in, first-out method at the date of purchase.
 Net realizable value for merchandise is the estimated selling price in the ordinary course of business, less the costs of completion and costs necessary to make the sale.
 Net realizable value for medical supplies is the replacement cost.